miroslavgechev/Angular-Exam-Project/README.md

 ## Description

 #CuratedPurifiers is an online store that offers a curated range of indoor air purifiers to enhance the indoor air quality and provide a healthy living environment.
-The platform allows users to signuo and signin, providing a personalized shopping experience.
+The platform allows users to signup and signin, providing a personalized shopping experience.
 Users can browse through the curated collection of purifiers, view detailed product information, add items to their cart, checkout, and see placed orders.

 ## Features